uwdata/color-naming-in-different-languages/README.md

-# How Languages Divide Colors: Color Naming Models andTranslation
+# How Languages Divide Colors: Color Naming Models and Translation

 This repository contains supplement material of [the paper](TODO) including:
 - Color-name judgements that are collected from LabIntheWild